thijskruithof/sqrmelon/Docs/Creating an executable.md

 2. Create a subfolder SqrMelon/Player/WaveSabre
 3. Copy from the downloaded WaveSabre folder the WaveSabreCore folder and the WaveSabrePlayerLib folder (including all their subfolders) to SqrMelon/Player/WaveSabre/
 4. Add all the .cpp files from the `SqrMelon/Player/WaveSabre/WaveSabreCore/src/` and from `SqrMelon/Player/WaveSabre/WaveSabrePlayerLib/src/` to the WaveSabre filter in the Player project in VS
-5. Remove WavWriter.cpp from the WaveSabre filter (we don't need support for that).
+5. Remove WavWriter.cpp from the WaveSabre filter (and delete from disk as well)
+6. Remove sinf.asm from the project in VS (as WaveSabre already pulls in sinf)
-6. You'll also need an actual soundtrack.
+7. You'll also need an actual soundtrack.
 A musician can make one with the WaveSabre VSTi plugins and use the WaveSabre Project Manager tool to generate a header file.
 Copy this head filer to SqrMelon/Player/WaveSabre/ and rename it to music.h.
-7. As a last step open settings.h and make sure AUDIO_WAVESABRE is defined (and NO_AUDIO isn't and none of the other AUDIO_XXXXX are either.).
+8. As a last step open settings.h and make sure AUDIO_WAVESABRE is defined (and NO_AUDIO isn't and none of the other AUDIO_XXXXX are either.).

 ## Executable compression